travis-ci/docs-travis-ci-com/user/enterprise/tcie-3.x-overview.md

 Travis CI Enterprise 3.x is a major release of Travis CI Enterprise line.
 It introduces long requested changes to it's deployment set-up as well as provides majority of features available in our hosted solution.

-## Main features
+## Main Features

 * High feature parity between Travis CI Enterprise 3.x and travis-ci.com, including (but not only):
-  * Updated User Interface: user profile settings and repository specific settings, incl. environmental variables, custom SSH keys for repository access and security settings
+  * Updated User Interface: user profile settings and repository-specific settings, incl. environmental variables, custom SSH keys for repository access, and security settings
   * Updated User Interface notifications and build/build job information
-  * Updated build configuration service, including ability to [import shared build configuration](/user/build-config-imports/) to your .travis.yml, even from other repositories (which may come in handy when structuring complex build definitions or e.g. importing secrets shared accross repositories)
+  * Updated build configuration service, including the ability to [import shared build configuration](/user/build-config-imports/) to your .travis.yml, even from other repositories (which may come in handy when structuring complex build definitions or e.g. importing secrets shared accross repositories)
   * [Build configuration validator](/user/build-config-validation/) hinting you on what may be wrong with .travis.yml for your builds
   * Multiple integrations with Version Control systems:
     * GitHub Cloud